-Restic - A Fast, Secure And Efficient Backup Application - OSTechNix
+How To Backup And Restore Data Using Restic In Linux - OSTechNix

 Then, mount your repository on ostechnix mount point as shown below.

-$ restic -r ~/backup mount ostechnix/
+$ restic -r ~/mybackup mount ostechnix/

+enter password for repository: repository c1c5bcfd opened successfully, password is correct Now serving the repository at ostechnix/ When finished, quit with Ctrl-c or umount the mountpoint.

-Now, open your file manager and you will see your repository is mounted.
-You can browse it as the way you do your local file system.
+Now, open your file manager and you will see that your repository is mounted there.
+Go to the snapshots folder and verify the data.

 For more details, check the help section: